elijahbartolome/XIchecklistAshita/README.md

 `//xic test` to print some hidden/unknown RoE

-to update titles you must speak to all [Titles NPCs](https://www.bg-wiki.com/ffxi/Category:Title_NPC)
+to update Titles you must speak to all [Titles NPCs](https://www.bg-wiki.com/ffxi/Category:Title_NPC) to update Outpost Warps you must speak to any [Nation Teleporter](https://www.bg-wiki.com/ffxi/Outpost#Nation_Teleporters)

 ## **Tracking**: